-Dal, as commonly known in India, is actually split dried pulses.
-There are many varieties of dal grown in India.
+Commonly known as Dal, it is actually the spilt and dried pulses.
+India grows many varieties of legumes and pulses.
 It is the largest producer of pulses in the world.
-Well, it goes without saying it is one of the largest consumers too.
+It goes without saying it is one of the largest consumers.

 With most of our 1.5 billion population being vegetarian or not daily meat-eaters, we need our supply of daily protein.
 Dal or Pulses are one of the major sources that provide vegetarian protein.
 It is one of the staples of an Indian vegetarian diet.

-If you are on a vegan or vegetarian diet it is highly recommended to include pulses in your diet for balanced nutrition.
+If you are on a vegan or vegetarian diet, you must include pulses in your diet for balanced nutrition.